2023 Pacific hurricane season: Tropical Storm Pilar

-A Tropical Storm Watch was issued on October 29 for the Pacific coast of El Salvador.
-The government of El Salvador put the country on alert and declared a national emergency.
+The storm led to a tropical storm watch from Puerto Sandino, Nicaragua, through the coast of El Salvador.
+The government of El Salvador declared a national emergency.
 School classes were cancelled across El Salvador, and around 100 shelters were prepared.
-The following day, a Tropical Storm Watch was issued from Puerto Sandino, Nicaragua, to the Honduras–Nicaragua border, and for the Pacific coast of Honduras.
-Additionally, the government of Costa Rica issued an Orange Alert as the storm neared Central America on October 31.
+The government of Costa Rica issued an Orange Alert.
 Heavy rainfall from Pilar inundated parts of El Salvador, Honduras, and Guatemala, flooding several rivers, which caused damage to homes, infrastructure, and crops.
 Recorded rainfall totals were highest in southeastern El Salvador, where a total of 8.89 in (225.9 mm) was reported near Beneficio La Carrera.
-Pilar caused four flood-related deaths.
-Three people in El Salvador drowned: a 24-year-old man in La Unión, a 57-year-old woman in the same municipality, and a 31-year-old man in Nueva Granada.
-The fourth death occurred in Honduras.
+Pilar caused four flood-related deaths, three in El Salvador due to drowning, and the other in Honduras.
 Several hundred people in the two countries, as well as in neighboring Guatemala moved to shelters during the storm.
 Pilar also brought heavy rainfall to western Nicaragua, displacing several families.
 The Professional services firm AON estimated a total storm loss of $45 million.